 - Current Edges

 - Rock and Boulder Pockets

 Red Drum will eat just about anything from live bait to artificial lures.
 The best technique for catching Red Drum is casting jigs and working flats, channels, mangroves, and oyster bars using light tackle.
 Anglers have also had success still fishing on the bottom for these fish.
 Peak fishing season for Red Drum runs from May through October.
 They are strong fish and can put up a good fight when caught.
 A few other effective methods for catching Red Drum drift fishing, surf casting and fly fishing.
 When surf casting the Fish Finder Rig provides a good presentation for catching red drum.
 Other effective red drum rigs include the Knocker Rig and Owen Lupton Drum Rig

 The following are effective fishing methods and techniques for catching Red Drum:

 Best Lures, Bait & Tackle to catch Red Drum

-The best live bait for catching red drum includes clams, shrimp, and crabs.
-Lures, such as jigs, plugs, spoon, streamer flies, and strip bait also work well.
+The best live bait for catching red drum includes clams, shrimp, finger mullet, and small crabs.
+Lures, such as jigs, plugs, spoons, streamer flies, and strip bait also work well.